 “All right, the dishes have to be done in 20 minutes.”

-If she’s not done in 20 minutes, then your child’s bedtime is set earlier.
+If she hasn’t done them in 20 minutes, then your child’s bedtime is set earlier.
 Or she loses some electronics time.
 This creates a cost associated with her foot-dragging.

 The beauty of this system is that you’re not constantly nagging anymore.
 Instead, you’re just keeping time.
 You can even use a cooking timer with an alarm.
 The next night, you can say: